dmfrodrigues/feup-plog-tp1/README.md

 A move `playermove(Player, Pos, Substacks, Direction, NewPos)` is valid iff:
 1. `Pos` is the position of a stack controlled by `Player`
-2. `Substacks` is a list of distinct numbers, all with same sign (non-zero) and adding up to the height of the stack at `Pos`
+2. `Substacks` is a list of non-zero distinct numbers, all with same sign and adding up to the height of the stack at `Pos`
 3. `Direction` describes a valid direction (below)
-4. By moving the substacks according to the rules (one cell for each piece in the substack in the mentioned `Direction`), no piece falls outside the board nor does it land on top of an adversary stack taller than the moving substack
+4. By moving the substacks according to the rules, no piece falls outside the board nor does it land on top of an adversary stack taller than the moving substack
 5. `NewPos` is the position to place the new 1-stack, which is empty as of the time all the previous actions were executed

 Directions: